animeshsinghweb/blogAS/content/posts/2019/11/chalti-chakki-dekh-kar-kabira.md

   - kabir
 ---

-For a while I was wondering why is Kabira crying seeing the spinning of two wheels that is used for the preparation of floor from seeds.
+For a long time, I was wondering why does Kabira cries when he observes stone-powered grinding machine working.

-What is in two stones that is making kabira so emotional, so sad.
-What had he find in that rotating piece of stones.
+What is in the two stones that is making kabira so emotional, so sad.
+What had he find in that spinning piece of stones.

-Before I get started on it, If you love listening, here is a the video I found on youtube reciting these beautiful verses.
+If you love listening, I fetched a youtube video that recites these beautiful verses.

 <center>
   <iframe width="560" height="315" src="https://www.youtube.com/embed/vYzuqs-FDHw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>